RagnarB83/ash-documentation/docs/setup.rst

 3. Set: export PYTHONPATH=/path/to/ash:$PYTHONPATH   (where /path/to/ash is the directory containing the source-code directory (called "ash"))
 4. Test ASH by launching: **python3**  and then do: from ash import *        (this will fail if PYTHONPATH is set incorrectly)

-.. note:: ASH will complain when you try to use features that require additional installations (e.g. geometric, julia, OpenMM etc)
+.. note:: ASH will complain when you try to use features that require additional installations (e.g. geometric, julia, OpenMM etc).
+You then have to install them via conda or pip.

 .. warning:: If your installation path is e.g. /home/ragnar/ASH-program/ash  (where the ash directory contains bunch of files including ash_header.py) then you should set PYTHONPATH like this: export PYTHONPATH=/home/ragnar/ASH-program:$PYTHONPATH   but NOT:  export PYTHONPATH=/home/ragnar/ASH-program/ash:$PYTHONPATH